HariAgus/E-SignatureAppCompose/README.md

 - Create a signature with text
 - Create a signature with draw

-You can also find my article on medium : https://medium.com/me/stats/post/cf2c50f491f2
+You can also read my article on medium : https://medium.com/me/stats/post/cf2c50f491f2